Sylladexter/Cirrane/07 - Groups/Temple of Lux.md

 ## Structure
 ---
 ### The Phoenix
+The Phoenix is the savior of the world.
+He alone will cleanse the earth of darkness and shed his light unto his followers so that they may begin the world anew.
+His cleansing flames will bath all that is unholy and reduce it to ash so that they may be reborn.

+He is the god that will save humanity from sin and corruption, and so his loyal followers await his rebirth and the Day of Awakening to answer his call.

+### The Prophet
-orm ipsum dolor sit The Pheonixmet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-### The Prophet
+### The Mother
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ### The Missionary